 Under the new rule of the Stapleton case, the ordinary methods of authentication apply.
+See Schlueter,

-See Schlueter, Authentication: Audio- and Videotapes Revisited, 57 TEX.
+Authentication: Audio- and Videotapes Revisited, 57 Tex.
 B.J.
 981 (1994).

 One case has held that, when the tapes are admitted, it is error to admit written transcripts of the tapes.
 However, the error was found harmless because the information was cumulative.
 In re Thoma, 873 S.W.2d 477, 487-88 (Tex.
 Rev. Trib.
 1994) (judicial disciplinary proceeding).
+Anyone who has played a recording of a conversation to a judge or jury without a transcript may question the wisdom and practicality.